dragonflyoss/d7y.io/docs/operations/deployment/applications/client.md

 ## Client written in Rust

-Rust language secure design guarantees that an attacker can't compromise the sidecar due to problems with memory safety.
+[Rust](https://www.rust-lang.org/) language secure design guarantees that an attacker can't compromise the sidecar due to problems with memory safety.
 At the same time, since sidecar is responsible for most of the application's system-level functionality, it is crucial to minimise sidecar's impact on the performance.
 As Rust has no runtime nor garbage collector, it can run very fast and with small latency.

-The client is written in [Rust](https://www.rust-lang.org/), offering advantages such as ensuring memory safety, improving performance, etc. The client is a submodule of Dragonfly.

 ![client-download](../../../resource/operations/deployment/applications/client/client-download.png)